dasher-project/dasher-web/documents/Terminology.md

 Not all of a box gets drawn, necessarily.

-Trailing edge always drawn at Solver Zero.
+Trailing edge always drawn at Solver Limit.

+Something about not trimming or deleting boxes being necessary if they are to appear in the viewer.

 Colour Scheme, would be related to Palette.